Uberspace/lab/source/guide_ts3audiobot.rst

  youtube-dl = { path = "./youtube-dl" }

-Restart the bot to active the new config:
+Restart the bot to activate the new config:

 ::